alpeshkumar9/request_image_frames/README.md

 ## Run the application

+1. Without Docker

 - Run `python main.py` to start the application
+- Open your web browser and navigate to http://0.0.0.0:4080/docs or http://localhost:4080/docs to access the application interactive API.

+2. With Docker

+- Run `docker-compose up --build -d` to start the application
 - Open your web browser and navigate to http://0.0.0.0:4080/docs or http://localhost:4080/docs to access the application interactive API.